 Back-To-Basics: Cleaning Up Broken Glass

-Sometimes going back-to-basics can make the difference between a quality repair and a failed repair.
+Sometimes, going back to the basics can make the difference between a quality repair and a failed repair.
 When it comes to making sure the passenger compartment is cleaned of debris, especially glass, there are some things to consider.

 Broken glass is dangerous if not handled or cleaned up properly.
 When glass in a vehicle breaks, there are several places that the shards and broken pieces will go.
 If broken glass is not removed from the interior of the vehicle, it could be a hazard to the occupants.